stephweb/daw-js-table/README.md

 * Models
     * Element.php: Example of a Model that inherits an ORM Eloquent.
 * views (Examples of views, how to use them, and what class and id CSS to put ...)
-    * index.php: View example is listing view.
+    * index.php: View example - Is view of the listings.
     * tableList.php: Example of a view to save in a variable in PHP with a buffer, which will be sent to the index.php view in Ajax.